Merovex/verku/README.md

     │       ├── syntax.css
     │       └── user.css
     ├── builds
+    ├── docs
+        └── research other supporting documentation
-    └── docs
+    └── text
         └── 01_Chapter
             └──01_Welcome.tex

 The <tt>_verku.yml</tt> file holds the project's metadata.
 Update the relevant fields.

 Now it's time to write your e-book.
 All your book content will be placed on the text directory.
 Verku requires you to separate your book into chapters.
 A chapter is nothing but a directory that holds lots of text files.
 The e-book will be generated using every folder/file alphabetically.
 So be sure to use a sequential numbering as the name.
-Here's a sample:

-  * text
-    * 01_Introduction
-      * 01_introduction.tex
-    * 02_What_is_Ruby_on_Rails
-      * 01_MVC.tex
-      * 02_DRY.tex
-      * 03_Convention_Over_Configuration.tex
-    * 03_Installing_Ruby_on_Rails
-      * 01_Installing.tex
-      * 02_Mac_OS_X_instructions.tex
-      * 03_Windows_instructions.tex
-      * 04_Ubuntu_Linux_instructions.tex
+Chapter breaks rely on the use of Markdown headings, not directory/file structure.

 When you're ready to view your progress, the commands below will compile the book into the <tt>output/</tt> directory in the appropriate format: